james9909/github-stupidity/README.md

 Disclaimer
 ----------
-The calculations produced by this application do not reflect my views or opinions of any GitHub repository or language.
+The calculations produced by this application do not reflect my views or opinions of any GitHub repository or language, and are purely meant for fun.